zemin-xu/zemin-xu.github.io/_posts/2020-12-18-basics-of-reinforcement-learning.md

 ### Markov Process

 Imagine that we have a system that we can observe, all the states form a **state space**.
 If this space is finite, we can call this sequence of states as a **Markov Chain**.
 Several chains forms **history**.
 In order that the system to be a **Markov Process**, it should satisfy **Markov Property**, which states that *the future system dynamic from any state have to depend only on that state*[2].
-Take a example[2] to clarify it.
+Let us take an example to clarify it.
 The weather of each day in a city form a system.
 If today's sunny weather will not influence the probability of raining weather of tomorrow, then we can regard it as a Markov Process.

 ### Markov Reward Process